nickmpaz/pynet-user-guide/README.md

 ### Pynet Device Client

-The Device Client is a wrapper for the Pynet Module.
-It powers the connection between your devices and the Gateway.
+The Device Client powers the connection between your devices and the Gateway.
 The Client makes it easy to set up Raspberry Pi's to send sensor data to the Gateway and to acquire configurable values like data frequency.

 ### Pynet Module